 Fannie Mae and Freddie Mac has special guidelines when it comes to 5 to 10 financed properties.
 If a borrower is a real estate investor, they may be limited on options with government and conventional loan programs.

-- If a mortgage loan borrower owns a vacation home or second home, or investment properties, they need to disclose that
+- If a borrower owns a vacation home or second home, or investment properties, they need to disclose that

-- The mortgage lender needs to factor in the other properties the mortgage loan borrower owns and their respective expenses into qualification for the new mortgage loan
+- The lender needs to factor in the other properties the borrower owns and their respective expenses into qualification for the new mortgage loan

 Debt And Liabilities When Qualifying For Home Mortgage

-Alimony and child support payments need to be used in qualifying a residential mortgage loan
+Alimony and child support payments need to be used when Qualifying For Home Mortgage

 - Alimony and child support payments need to be fully disclosed and be used as a liability in mortgage loan qualification

-- This is already a practice most mortgage lenders use but again, it will be mandatory for all mortgage lenders and no exemptions can be made
+- This is already a practice most lenders use but again, it will be mandatory for all lenders and no exemptions can be made

 Debt to income ratios will be lowered